Release deployment control using gates

 - Invoke REST API: Make a call to a REST API and continue if it returns a successful response.
 For more details, see HTTP REST API task.

 - Query Work items: Ensure the number of matching work items returned from a query is within a threshold.
 For more details, see Work item query task.

 You can create your own gates with Marketplace extensions.

-Set the evaluation options that apply to all the gates you've added:
+The evaluation options that apply to all the gates you've added are:

 Gate evaluation flow examples

 The following diagram illustrates the flow of gate evaluation where, after the initial stabilization delay period and three sampling intervals, the deployment is approved.

 The following diagram illustrates the flow of gate evaluation where, after the initial stabilization delay period, not all gates have succeeded at each sampling interval.
 In this case, after the timeout period expires, the deployment is rejected.